 What is Samsung’s role in Sheboard development?

-The initiative for Sheboard came from Plan and Samsung has supported Plan with the technological implementation.
-Samsung has also backed the project financially to develop the software and supported the promotion Sheboard, e.g at Slush in Helsinki, where the official launch took place on Nov 30 2017.
+The initiative for Sheboard came from Plan Finland and Samsung supported the Android technological implementation.
+Samsung has also backed portions of the project financially to develop the software, assisted with scaling in new regions, and supported the promotion Sheboard.